Soumojitshome2023/soumojitshome-blog-web/docs/story/hallucinate-girl/index.md

 on **October 19, 2022** my journey at a private engineering college began.
 The first day was nerve-wracking, filled with excitement and a hint of uncertainty.
 As classes began, I eagerly connected with new friends, each face bringing a sense of companionship and new hope to my college journey.

 After a few days, November began, and that's when I met her.
 She was always helpful but quiet, as if she carried a story she didn't want to share with anyone.
 Sometimes I would ask, but she never told me the story.
 And so life went on.
-November passed, then December, and and so on.
+November passed, then December, and so on.
 Her untold story lingering in the background.

 On **August 30, 2023**, we had our final conversation, not realizing it would be our last moment together.
 Days passed, and then suddenly, she vanished without a trace, leaving everyone wondering where she had gone.
 The uncertainty and the absence of closure weighed heavily on my heart.
 I searched tirelessly for her, trying everything I could to find any clue or information, but my efforts yielded no answers.